CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 Hands-On 2
 ===================================================
-Create a new data.frame, `x`, with two variables, Plant and uptake, containing only non-chilled plant cases from CO2 dataset.
+Create a new data.frame, `CO2_nonchilled1`, with two variables, Plant and uptake, containing only non-chilled plant cases from CO2 dataset.

 ```r